CodeReclaimers/neat-python/docs/module_summaries.rst

       :param dict config_dict: Configuration parameters as output by the configuration parser.
       :return: The configuration parameter value
       :rtype: str or int or bool or float or list
+      :raises RuntimeError: If there is a problem with the configuration parameter.
+      :raises DeprecationWarning: If a default is used.

+      .. versionchanged:: 0.91-config_work
+        Default capability added; error handling enhanced.

     .. py:method:: format(value)